mdavidsaver/fpga/modules/spi/README.md

 Slave supports only Mode 3 (CPOL=1 CPHA=1).

-clock 'clk' must be at least 4 times faster than the SPI master's 'mclk'.
+clock 'clk' must be at least 6 times faster than the SPI master's 'mclk'.
+Tested SPI slave with clk=12 MHz and mclk=2MHz

 implementation details